 So, you own a home and you’re considering selling it.
 You are certainly hearing about the great prices that sellers are getting for their homes and that’s enticing.
 Of course, there’s the big problem that you hear every realtor talking about, which is—once you’ve sold, it’s extremely difficult to find something else to buy that isn’t also higher priced than what you expected.
 The delta is everything and today, the delta is disappointing.
 That is why there are so many empty-nesters staying put in homes much bigger than they need.
 And this is also why our inventory of available homes remains at a record low, exacerbating the problem.
 Those in this position need to sharpen their pencils, decide how much they want to reduce their mortgages, cut their expenses and time commitment to their homes, or just put into liquid investments.
 And then they need to get very methodical about how they will go about selling and buying at the same time, or better yet, buying, then selling, if they can, and finally, finding a suitable replacement home.
 And yes, all risk factors need to be considered.
 While this is the most challenging position to be in, a good agent will help you succeed in accomplishing it.

-Now, if you are moving ‘across,’ such as moving to a new or newer home—smaller but better quality, or a different location but at a similar price point—then the “oh, yay!” and “oh, crap!” are in similar measure.
+Now, if you are moving ‘across,’ such as moving to a new or newer home with the help of logistic agencies like Big T—smaller but better quality, or a different location but at a similar price point—then the “oh, yay!” and “oh, crap!” are in similar measure.
 Let me tell you, strategy is everything in a market like this.
 If you’ve got some trump cards, you’ll be glad.

 No, I still haven’t gotten to the subject, but the setup is relevant.